rafliogun49/rafliogun49/README.md

 ### Hi there 👋

 My name is Muhammad Rafli
-I was Agroindustrial Technology Student with interest in UX Engineering
+I was Agroindustrial Technology Student who passionate in programming and data

 You can reach me on [LinkedIn](https://www.linkedin.com/in/muhammad-rafli-4588201b2/) or [Twitter](https://twitter.com/ReactFli)